Management of recurrent or persistent non-muscle invasive bladder cancer

 RISK OF RECURRENCE

 Data on the risk of recurrence and progression in patients with non-muscle invasive bladder cancer are derived from large series that included patients with both primary and recurrent disease.
 These issues are discussed separately.
-(See "Treatment of primary non-muscle invasive urothelial bladder cancer", section on 'Risk stratification and initial management'.)
+(See "Treatment of primary non-muscle invasive urothelial bladder cancer", section on 'Risk stratification'.)

 - Kirkali Z, Chan T, Manoharan M, et al. Bladder cancer: epidemiology, staging and grading, and diagnosis.
 Urology 2005; 66:4.